gotoai/oumigo/README.md

 # oumigo

-Oumigo is a vertical-integration toolkit for running and managing **GPU fleets**.
+OumiGo is a vertical-integration toolkit for running and managing **GPU fleets**.
 A GPU fleet is a group of computer instances, running locally or on a cloud environment, made up of a manager node and one or more GPU worker nodes coordinated by the manager.